Connecting with Asana

 There are a number of columns that shows specific data coming from Asana.
 Open a report builder and select any of columns to display the data in your report.

-- Workspace shows the name of an Asana team.
+- Workspace shows the name of Asana team;

 - Iteration shows the name of the Asana section/list name;

-- Task number and task status show the task id and whether it is open/closed.
+- Task number and task status shows the task ID and whether it is open/closed;

 - Label shows the name of Asana tags;